nathanael-fijalkow/TheoretiCS_doc/editors.md

 complete within three months: the submission date of paper is accessible on its page (look for "Submitted on").
-Please keep in mind that once all reviews are received you need to make a decision on the paper, all editors should have one week of time to discuss it, and then the Editors-in-chief will have to implement it.
+Please keep in mind that once all reviews are received you need to make a decision on the paper, all editors should have one week of time to discuss it, and then the editors-in-chief will have to implement it.
 For this reason, please keep a safety buffer of at least two weeks before the three months deadline.